 Setting Up The Hive.

-Place your bottom board in the location you have setup for your hive.
+1. Place your bottom board in the location you have setup for your hive.
 If you are using a screened bottom board, remove the Corex Sheet (this will be used when checking for Varroa Mites).
-Set your hive body (deep or medium) on top of the bottom board.
+2. Set your hive body (deep or medium) on top of the bottom board.
 You will only want to start with one box for the brood chamber until your bees are ready for the next super.
-The inner cover will go on next before closing off the hive with your top.
+3. The inner cover will go on next.
+The inner cover will preserve the quality of the hive top.
+4. Close off the hive with your top.
 The inner cover will separate the hive body from the hive top so that when you remove the top, you will not have to worry about the bees gluing (with propolis) it down, they would have glued down the inner cover.
-The inner cover will preserve the quality of the hive top.